marusama/anson/README.md

 - Supports a lot of standard types include such as numbers, boolean, datetime and strings;
 - Has comments using the standard comment convention around;
 - No need to quote property name;
-- Arrays, Tuples and recursively objects.
+- Arrays, tuples and objects.

 ## `Example`
 ```